- Published on

 Uncommit changes

 This is the part where as a new user, I struggled the most.
-I've found that using the git reset
+I've found that using the git reset command is the

 easiest way to uncommit changes, in different forms.